-This entry was posted on Sunday, July 19th, 2020 at 19:38 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, July 19th, 2020 at 19:38 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Demolition orders were issued for a structure designated for Corona-virus tests and treatment at the entrance to Hebron, where 70% of all Covid-19 cases in the Palestinian Occupied Territories are concentrated – construction materials were confiscated in situ by the Israeli army; as arrests and violent suppression of demonstrations continue in West Jerusalem, the police continues to attack the East Jerusalem neighborhood of Issawiya, where arrests and injuries were reported this week; home demolitions are ongoing in Beit Hanina, A-Ram and Jabal Mukabar – neighborhoods of East Jerusalem; eviction orders have been issued to two families in the Sheikh Jarrah neighborhood, in favor of a settler-colonist association.

 photo: Computerized imaging of the Corona clinic structure ordered to be demolished at the entrance to Hebron (detailed report below)